 Place refers to the channels and methods that you use to distribute your product to your customers.
 In the past, people had to physically go to the store and procure whatever it was that they needed.

 Now, with the Internet having grown exponentially, it’s become increasingly feasible to have virtually everything, from cars to baby food, delivered right to your doorstep.

 This doesn’t mean that the second “P” has diminished in importance, however.
-If you have a small online clothing store for example, people will judge its look and functionality just like they would analyse a normal brick-and-mortar shop.
+If you have a small online clothing store, for example, people will judge its look and functionality just like they would analyze a normal brick-and-mortar shop.